ahmedalazazy/dnsblockbuster/README.md

 DNSBlockBuster is a shell script that creates a DNS blacklist for Unbound and dnsmasq from a bunch of DNS host lists.

-The DNS hosts lists are used to block ads, porn sites, tracking and other bad domains.
+The DNS hosts lists are used to block ads, porn sites, tracking and other domains.

 ## Information about redirecting